onja-org/vamalaka-fannar/README.md

-# Vamalaka-foundation
+# Vamalaka - E-commerce international trading platform that helps people in Madagascar sell their products globally.
+It follows "Direct to Consumer" bussiness model

+As a implementation technology we have chosen: TypeScript, React, Redux, Redux Tool Kit, Cypress for integration testing.
+Containerized backend that exposes GraphQL interface, MongoDB, NodeJS

-# Server setup
+# Development setup

+## Backend

-## Requirements
+### Requirements

-you should have docker and docker-compose installed on your machine
+docker and docker-compose installed on your machine

-## Installation
+### Installation

 ```
 cd server
 ```

-- build your project using
+- build the project using

 ```
 $ sudo docker-compose build